HOME | BIBLE STUDIES & SERMONS | ABIDING IN CHRIST | SEARCH | DEVOTIONS | PERSONAL GROWTH | LINKS | LATEST ADDITIONS

 King Saul of Israel is a good example of this spiritual problem.
 He was forty years old when he began to reign over Israel.
 He had a problem with pride that he never dealt with and it became his downfall.
 Saul’s son Jonathan smote the garrison of the Philistines in Geba and his father stole the show.

-"Jonathan smote the garrison of the Philistines that was in Geba, and the Philistines heard of it.
-Then Saul blew the trumpet throughout the land, saying, ‘Let the Hebrews hear.
+Jonathan smote the garrison of the Philistines that was in Geba, and the Philistines heard of it.
+Then Saul blew the trumpet throughout the land, saying, "Let the Hebrews hear."
 All Israel heard the news that Saul had smitten the garrison of the Philistines, and also that Israel had become odious to the Philistines.
-The people were then summoned to Saul at Gilgal" (1 Samuel 13:3-4).
+The people were then summoned to Saul at Gilgal (1 Samuel 13:3-4).

-It was nothing but cheap pride and vainglory at the expense of someone else’s work.
-King Saul got the credit for his son’s triumph.
-It is just one of many examples of the wicked pride of Saul.
+It was nothing but cheap pride and vainglory at the expense of someone else's work.
+King Saul got the credit for his son's triumph.
+It is just one of many example of the wicked pride of Saul.
 He was disobedient to the core.
 His life is a string of disobedience and lies to cover up his evil ways.
 He is disobedient and uses deception to cover up his evil heart.

-"Then the word of the Lord came to Samuel, saying, ‘I regret that I have made Saul king, for he has turned back from following Me and has not carried out My commands.’
+Then the word of the Lord came to Samuel, saying, "I regret that I have made Saul king, for he has turned back from following Me and has not carried out My commands."
 And Samuel was distressed and cried out to the Lord all night.
-Samuel rose early in the morning to meet Saul; and it was told Samuel, saying, ‘Saul came to Carmel, and behold, he set up a monument for himself, then turned and proceeded on down to Gilgal.’
-Samuel came to Saul, and Saul said to him, ‘Blessed are you of the Lord!
-I have carried out the command of the Lord.’
-But Samuel said, ‘What then is this bleating of the sheep in my ears, and the lowing of the oxen which I hear?’
-Saul said, ‘They have brought them from the Amalekites, for the people spared the best of the sheep and oxen, to sacrifice to the Lord your God; but the rest we have utterly destroyed’" (1 Samuel 15:10-15).
+Samuel rose early in the morning to meet Saul; and it was told Samuel, saying, "Saul came to Carmel, and behold, he set up a monument for himself, then turned and proceeded on down to Gilgal."
+Samuel came to Saul, and Saul said to him, "Blessed are you of the Lord!
+I have carried out the command of the Lord."
+But Samuel said, "What then is this bleating of the sheep in my ears, and the lowing of the oxen which I hear?"
+Saul said, "They have brought them from the Amalekites, for the people spared the best of the sheep and oxen, to sacrifice to the Lord your God; but the rest we have utterly destroyed" (15:10-15).

 Saul stooped so low as to try to use worship as a scheme to cover his trickery.
 Finally God gave up on Saul.
 “For rebellion is as the sin of divination, and insubordination is as iniquity and idolatry.
 Because you have rejected the word of the Lord, He has also rejected you from being king” (v.
 23).
 Saul rejected the Word of God and God rejected him (v.
 26).